Why Are My Pepper Flowers Falling Off?

 3. Humidity & Moisture Levels

 Another reason for pepper flowers falling off is inconsistent moisture levels.
-Humidity plays a pivotal role in developing the perfect growing atmosphere for your plant.
+Extremely high or low humidity can interfere with pollination and flower development, leading to flower drop.
 Different pepper varieties require different humidity, so it's important to keep that in mind when growing your plants.

 4. Container Size